-The Best Homemade Tahini Recipe has 2-ingredients, is creamier and nuttier in flavor because it is fresh, and half the price of store bought tahini.
+The Best Homemade Tahini Recipe – Better Than Store Bought, is nuttier in flavor, toasted or raw, because it’s fresh, and it’s half the price.

 Authentic Homemade Tahini